 LED technology offers many advantagesJohn Moot

-The operating temperature is directly related to the service life of the LED; the higher the temperature, the shorter the service life of the LED.
+The operating temperature is directly related to the service life of the LED; the higher the temperature, the shorter the life of the LED.

 Cooling concepts for LEDs

-Die-cut parts made of thermally conductive material
+Stamped parts made from thermally conductive material